Genivia/ugrep-indexer/README.md

 decreases search performance but reduces index storage overhead.

 If file storage space is at a premium, you can dial down the index storage overhead by specifying a lower indexing accuracy.
-On the other hand, indexing at a lower accuracy may decrease search performance.

 Indexing the example from above with level 0 (option `-0`) reduces the indexing storage overhead 8.6 times, from 4243 bytes per file to only 490 bytes per file: